linusericsson/linusericsson.github.io/_pages/about.md

 ## Other Experience
 I have worked as an intern with [Steven McDonagh](https://smcdonagh.github.io/) & [Ales Leonardis](https://www.cs.bham.ac.uk/~leonarda/) at Huawei Noah's Ark Lab, and with [Tim Hospedales](http://homepages.inf.ed.ac.uk/thospeda/) & [Da Li](https://dali-dl.github.io/) at Samsung AI Center.
 Previously, I completed a Master's degree in Computer Science at Durham University where I worked with [Magnus Bordewich](https://community.dur.ac.uk/m.j.r.bordewich/) on multi-task and transfer learning in RL.
 During my undergraduate degree I developed an algorithmic composition system with [Steven Bradley](https://www.durham.ac.uk/staff/s-p-bradley/).
 I also worked with Professor [Toby Breckon](http://breckon.eu/toby/) at the university over a summer, developing dense stereo vision and visual odometry for robotics.
 During this time I had the chance to collaborate with the Centre for Vision and Visual Cognition on a project involving Brain-Computer Interfaces as an application of Deep Learning.

-## Teaching

-I recently gave a guest lecture in the Data Analysis and Machine Learning course at the University of Edinburgh, and taught at the AEUK Digital Signal Processing Summer School, for which I designed the materials and introduced an industry audience to modern ML topics over a 3 hour period.
-I have also undertaken tutoring, demonstrating and marking roles while studying both in Edinburgh and Durham, teaching courses including [Introduction to Programming](https://github.com/DurhamIP) (in Python/Java), Introductory Applied Machine Learning, Theory of Computation and Machine Learning in Signal Processing.